Hilton Humanitarian Prize

 Every year, we receive hundreds of nominations from around the world for the Conrad N. Hilton Humanitarian Prize.
 Nominations are carefully vetted and reviewed through a rigorous process, and the final selection is made by an independent international panel of distinguished jurors.

-The 2018 nomination period is now open through October 18, 2017.
+The 2018 nomination period is now closed.
 Below are the Prize nomination guidelines.

 - Nominees must be organizations, not individuals.

 - Nominees must be established, nongovernmental, publicly supported charitable organizations.
 U.S. Internal Revenue Service tax-exempt status—or the equivalent for international organizations—will determine eligibility.
 (International nominees will be contacted by the Foundation for appropriate documentation.)